Say Nothing (book): PublicationSay Nothing was first published by the William Collins imprint of HarperCollins on 1 November 2018. It was later published in the US by Doubleday on 26 February 2019.

-The book debuted at number seven on The New York Times Hardcover Nonfiction best-sellers list on March 17, 2019.
+The book debuted at number five on The New York Times Combined Print & E-Book Nonfiction best-sellers list on 17 March 2019.
 It spent six weeks on the list.
-Say Nothing also debuted at number five on The New York Times Combined Print & E-Book Nonfiction best-sellers list on March 17, 2019.
-It spent six weeks on the list.
+Say Nothing also debuted at number seven on The New York Times Hardcover Nonfiction best-sellers list on 17 March 2019, and spent six weeks on the list.

 Reception

-On the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, the book received a cumulative "Rave" rating based on 21 reviews: 11 "Rave" reviews and 10 "Positive" reviews.
+Critical reception

 Jennifer Szalai of The New York Times wrote, "Keefe's narrative is an architectural feat, expertly constructed out of complex and contentious material, arranged and balanced just so."

 Maureen Corrigan of NPR enthusiastically wrote, "Keefe is a storyteller who captures the complexities of a historical moment by digging deep into the lives of people on all sides of the conflict."
 Corrigan concludes, "At the end of his panoramic book, which gathers together history, politics and biography, Keefe tightens the focus back to the mystery of McConville's abduction and murder.
 And, as in the most ingenious crime stories, Keefe unveils a revelation — lying, so to speak, in plain sight — that only further complicates the moral dimensions of his tale."

-Devlin Barrett of The Washington Post described how Say Nothing is "a cautionary tale, [that] speaks volumes — about the zealotry of youth, the long-term consequences of violence and the politics of forgetting."

-The Economist noted, "The discerning skill with which Mr. Radden Keefe gets inside these characters' minds may unsettle some readers, but it is also his book's strength.
+Devlin Barrett of The Washington Post described how Say Nothing is "a cautionary tale, [that] speaks volumes — about the zealotry of youth, the long-term consequences of violence and the politics of forgetting."The Economist noted, "The discerning skill with which Mr. Radden Keefe gets inside these characters' minds may unsettle some readers, but it is also his book's strength.
 He shows how people who in peacetime might just have been strong-willed or colourful types came to condone or perpetrate the unspeakable."

-Stephen Phillips of The Los Angeles Times praised the book saying, "'Say Nothing' powerfully documents a society benumbed by trauma attempting to reckon with the abyss that engulfed it."
+Stephen Phillips of the Los Angeles Times praised the book saying, "Say Nothing powerfully documents a society benumbed by trauma attempting to reckon with the abyss that engulfed it."

+In May 2019, Irish journalist Ed Moloney, who was the director of the Belfast Project, published a piece in CounterPunch in which he alleged several inaccuracies in Keefe's book.
+He also criticised Keefe's decision to cite the book using endnotes, which a publishing industry source told Moloney "convey a more commercial narrative", instead of using Chicago Manual of Style footnotes.
+With Keefe not using footnotes, Moloney says: "The writing thus flows uninterrupted, appearing to the untutored reader – or reviewer – as being the work of the author when it may not be.
+It takes hard work and determination to discover how much of this book is truly original reporting and how much is taken from other people's work.
+A 'more commercial narrative' indeed."

+Awards and honors

-The book was named one of the top ten books of 2019 by both the New York Times Book Review and the Washington Post.
+The book was named one of the top ten books of 2019 by both The New York Times Book Review and The Washington Post.
 It won the 2019 National Book Critics Circle Award for nonfiction.
+In 2024, it was listed #19 on The New York Times' 100 Best Books of the 21st Century list.

+Television adaptation

+In February 2024, FX announced that they would be adapting the book into a limited series.
+The series premiered on 14 November 2024.